 Free referencing software

 The library also recommend the use of Zotero as it is free and you can continue using the resource after you have left LBS.
-Please check the calendar for Zotero training sessions the library will be regularly delivering at the Sammy Ofer Centre.
+Please check the calendar for Zotero training sessions the library will be regularly delivering via Zoom.

 Free, but more popular among scientists.

-Use CiteThemRight online to find the correct formatted citation and reference from over 250+ resource types.
+To find the correct formatted citation and reference from over 250+ resource types use CiteThemRight online.
+Click on the image below.

 If this is your first time accessing CiteThemRight, a referencing tutorial is available here.